oracle-samples/idm-samples/idcs-sample-custom-login-nodejs/README.md

 # IDCS Custom Login

-This is a sample application that hosts Custom Login interface for IDCS.
+This is a sample application that hosts Custom Login interface for Oracle Identity Cloud Service.
 This application leverages **Angular JS** front-end and **Node JS** middleware.

 **Phase 1:**